Kate Middleton-approved high street brand drops new winter collection

 It might be quite far out, but I’m already looking ahead to party season dressing.
 This black cardigan has added glamour thanks to the exaggerated faux fur cuffs and jewel buttons.
 Style it with jeans and loafers for the office before changing into a black skirt for the work Christmas party.

-Hot pink dominated the colour palette of London Fashion Week this month.
-Injecting some colour into your winter wardrobe, this Boden cashmere jumper nods to the trend.
+Injecting some texture into your winter wardrobe this year, this Boden cashmere jumper is the perfect chic and cosy option.
 The cashmere blend and brushed finish promise to be luxuriously soft.
 Though an initial investment, a well-crafted cashmere jumper can last you years.
 Plus, Boden’s cashmere comes Kate-approved – the Princess of Wales wore a similar style from the brand a few years ago.

 Every wardrobe can benefit from a layering piece like this cable knit vest.
 Whether styled over a crisp white or striped shirt, worn over a T-shirt or thrown over a dress, the tank is a versatile staple.
 I wouldn’t be surprised if Kate makes an appearance wearing this design – it’s the perfect balance between being fashion-forward and understated.